 Poor |

 The fundamental issue is ingredient transparency.
-Elcella doesn’t disclose the exact amount of each oil per capsule, making it impossible to determine if the product provides research-backed therapeutic amounts.1
+Elcella doesn’t disclose the exact amount of each fatty acid per capsule, making it difficult to evaluate the therapeutic concentrations of these extracted compounds.1

 A 2022 systematic review found that while whole flaxseed (≥30g daily for ≥12 weeks) showed modest benefits in overweight participants, flaxseed oil alone didn’t significantly improve body composition.3